dpwiese/personal-website/content/posts/documentation.md

 fc-list | grep "SF-Pro-Text-Regular"
 ```

-The San Francisco font, for example, can be downloaded in `.ttf` <a href="https://github.com/supermarin/YosemiteSanFranciscoFont" target="_blank">here</a>.
+The San Francisco font, for example, can be downloaded in `.ttf` [here](https://github.com/supermarin/YosemiteSanFranciscoFont).

 ## Styling Code